 Once you are satisfied with arrangement of the larger pieces, start bringing in the smaller pieces and accessories that were on your list, with the goal of putting each piece in a different location than in the past.

 the function and size of the piece make it impossible to move, and

 that's okay.
 But your first plan of action is to find a new home for

 Do the same with your accessories, and when you are finished, your room will have a new and fresh look!
 Have you spent any money?

 Not a dime, which is inexpensive home decoration and arranging furniture at its best.
 Your Living Room has been thoughtfully rearranged and your home decor and design project is complete.

 Need more guidance and details about arranging furniture or help with a decorating project?
-You'll want to learn more about Love Your Home, shown to the right!
+You'll want to learn more about Love Your Home!